 Here’s an example: educators may be attending to explore aspects of early numeracy and literacy with the children in their group.
 However, this learning does not take place in an old fashioned “chalk and talk: type lesson.
 Rather the educators will embed aspects of numeracy and literacy within the play that children are currently exploring.
 So, some children in the room, who may be exploring gardening, may be encouraged to chart how their veggie patch has changed over the past month.
 While another group of children may be supported to write/draw a menu for their pretend restaurant, while yet another child who is deeply interested in dinosaurs may be encouraged to discuss and document the similarities and differences between the various dinosaurs he has come across.
 These early literacy skills of pre-writing, drawing and mathematical concepts of classifying and charting are explored through play in ways that are authentic to the child.

 Making children’s learning visible

-Children are active learners and the learn naturally through exploration – by touching moving, listening, seeing and experiencing.
+Children are active learners and they learn naturally through exploration – by touching, moving, listening, seeing and experiencing.
 Our educators’ roles are to support and enrich your child’s learning by

 - Providing resources and opportunities for the children to explore